-This gauges the percentage of long-term care residents who have suffered falls resulting in severe injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls may be a sign of poor nursing care.
+This is a measure of the percent of long-term residents who experienced a fall which resulted in major injury.
+Falls can happen for a variety of reasons, but high rates of major falls may be an indicator of poor nursing care.

 Minimizes Urinary Tract Infections

 In Capital Health and Rehabilitation Center, 0.87% of Patients had UTIs

 This indicates the percent of patients that have had a urinary tract infection.
 These infections are sometimes linked to poorer hygiene.

 In Capital Health and Rehabilitation Center, 16.46% of Patients use Anti-Psychotic Medication

 This indicates the percent of patients who were given antipsychotic drugs.
 Antipsychotic medications are administered to patients for a variety of medical conditions, including Alzheimer's or other dementias.
 Unfortunately, in some situations, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.